To learn more about why WordPress is the world’s most popular CMS technology, read the article below:

 - Make web content easily searchable and indexable

 - Keep track of registered users, including user permissions, logins and security settings

 - Allows multiple users to collaborate, edit and publish content easily

 A content management system stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different parts of your website or blog.
+A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it on different parts of your site.

 The introduction of content management systems was a pivotal step in allowing non-technical users to take charge of their own web presence.

-Before CMS applications became widely available, business owners depended entirely on the technical skills of professionals like web designers, website developers and web marketers to get a website designed, built and promoted online.
+Before content management systems became widely available, small business owners depended entirely on the technical skills of professionals like web designers, website developers and web marketers to get a website designed, built and promoted online.